Kilgeever Abbey

-Kilgeever Abbey, or Kilgeever Church, is a historical site situated just outside Louisburgh in the parish of Kilgeever, in the barony of Murrisk, County Mayo.
+Kilgeever Abbey, or Kilgeever Church, is a historical site near Louisburgh in the parish of Kilgeever, in the barony of Murrisk, County Mayo in Ireland.
 The site consists of a ruined church, a graveyard and a holy well, where pilgrimages or patterns take place.
 The site is part of the Clew Bay Archaeological Trail.
-The church is a multi-period church containing a late medieval doorway.
+The church was built in the 12th century on the site of an earlier Patrician chapel.
 The graveyard on the site is suggested to be from Early Christian times and continues to be in use.
 Within the graveyard, there is a pillar stone incised with a cross, the graveyard also contained a free-standing stone and a portable stone cross with incised crosses which are now in private ownership.

 History

 The name Kilgeever or Cill Chaobhair in Irish can be translated as the Near Church, the Windy Church, or St. Iomhair's Church.
 However, the name St. Iomhair is not recorded in Ó Riain's Dictionary of Irish Saints.
 Local legend tells of St. Patrick visiting the site after fasting on Croagh Patrick for forty days and forty nights, he then decided to build a church for which he assigned St. Iomhair this task.
 In John O’Donovan’s Ordnance Survey letters of 1838, he calls the church St. Geever's Church.

-The church building, holy well and pillar stone are recorded by the National Monument Service and are due to be included in the next revision of the Records of Monuments and Places.
+The church building, holy well and pillar stone are recorded, by the National Monument Service, in the Record of Monuments and Places for County Mayo.
 In 2021 Kilgeever Abbey received over €10,000 in government funding under the Community Monument Fund to support the protection, conservation, maintenance and promotion of local monuments and historic sites.

 Architecture

-Church Building
+Church building

-The church is built on the site of an earlier Patrician church.
+The church at Kilgeever is built on the site of an earlier Patrician church.
 There is little surviving historical information on the church building, it measures 16.6m, east-west and 5.1m north-south.
 There is a round-headed window in the east, typical of twelfth century Romanesque architecture in Ireland.
 The church was later modified to include a new Gothic-style door.
 The door dating to the fifteenth century has a pock-dressed arch and a drawbar as a locking mechanism.
 There are only foundations remaining of the western gable.
 Votive offerings were found in the left aumbry in the east end of the church, two niches in the east also contained vessels.